intel-iot-devkit/littleb/examples/README.md

 # littleb use examples
-you can find here few basic examples that use littleb to communicate to sevral IOT devices and demonstrate simple use cases for it.
+you can find here few basic examples that use littleb to communicate to several IOT devices and demonstrate simple use cases for it.

 ## hello_littleb